Ex-GCHQ worker jailed for terrorist knife attack on US spy at leisure centre

 He said: “Due to the size and resourcing, American intelligence represents the largest contributor within the intelligence community so made sense as the symbolic target.
 I consider GCHQ just as guilty.”

-Tim Forte, defending, expressed Bowles’ “profound regret, remorse and shame at what he has done”.
+Tim Forte, defending, expressed Bowles’s “profound regret, remorse and shame at what he has done”.

-Mr Forte rejected any terrorist connection, saying the depressed defendant’s twin motivations were being “ghosted” by another former American co-worker who was the “object of his affections”, and a desire to hurt his ex-employer.

 Detective Chief Superintendent Olly Wright, head of Counter Terrorism Policing South East (CTPSE), said: “The attack that Bowles carried out was planned and incredibly violent involving two innocent victims.